-The following is a profile of just one of the thousands of revenue cycle leaders at healthcare providers across the U.S. I'd like to thank Kim Roberts for generously offering her time to provide her insights.
-If you are a revenue cycle professional at a healthcare organization and would like to participate in a profile like this, please contact me.
+The following is a profile of just one of the thousands of revenue cycle leaders across the U.S. I'd like to thank Terry Armstrong for generously offering his time to provide his insights.
+If you are a revenue cycle professional and would like to participate in a profile like this, please contact me.
 I would love to hear from you.

 What's your name, organization & position?